globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 * `Python-Cryptography <https://cryptography.io>`__: used for implementing authentication
 * `Python-GnuPG <http://pythonhosted.org/python-gnupg/index.html>`__: used for encrypting email notifications and file downloads via ```PGP```

-Application Sandboxing
+Application sandboxing
 ======================
 The GlobaLeaks backend integrates `AppArmor <https://apparmor.net/>`__ by default and implements a strict sandboxing profile, allowing the application to access only the strictly required files.
 Additionally, the application runs under a dedicated user and group "globaleaks" with reduced privileges.

-Database Security
+Database security
 =================
 The GlobaLeaks backend uses a hardened local SQLite database accessed via SQLAlchemy ORM.

 This design choice ensures the application can fully control its configuration while implementing extensive security measures in adherence to the `security recommendations by SQLite <https://sqlite.org/security.html>`__.

-Secure Deletion
+Secure deletion
 ---------------
 The GlobaLeaks backend enables SQLite’s secure deletion capability, which automatically overwrites the database data upon each delete query:
 ::
   PRAGMA secure_delete = ON

-Auto Vacuum
+Auto vacuum
 -----------
 The platform enables SQLite’s auto vacuum capability for automatic cleanup of deleted entries and recall of unused pages:
 ::
   PRAGMA auto_vacuum = FULL

-Limited Database Trust
+Limited database trust
 ----------------------
 The GlobaLeaks backend uses the SQLite `trusted_schema <https://www.sqlite.org/src/doc/latest/doc/trusted-schema.md>`__ pragma to limit trust in the database, mitigating risks of malicious corruption.
 ::
   PRAGMA trusted_schema = OFF

-Limited Database Functionalities
+Limited database functionalities
 --------------------------------
 The GlobaLeaks backend restricts SQLite functionalities to only those necessary for running the application, reducing the potential for exploitation in case of SQL injection attacks.